 Content marketing is also called inbound marketing.
 It is a way to offer value to customers and generate free traffic to your website and business.
 Adding a blog to your website increases your odds of being discovered in Google’s search results.
 Adding video content and pictures increases the chances it will be shared.

 Tailor content around sales and seasonal promotional efforts.
+This ultimate guide to franchise marketing is a good example.
 Also, create content that reflects the area.
 Survey customers to determine what would be most valuable to them.
-Content can come in the form of video, blogs, photos or articles.
+Content can come in the form of videos, blogs, photos, or articles.

 Examples of content for local franchises: